RebornBeat/PentaTrack-5-Point-Predictive-Center-Tracking/README.md

 ## Use Cases

 - **Drone Object Tracking** — Predict where a target is heading before the drone's gimbal or flight path adjusts.
 Feed PentaTrack centers into a PID controller for smoother pursuit.
 With velocity weighting enabled, the dominant-weight center becomes the aim point, with diagonal centers providing anticipatory correction for banking or climbing targets.
+Enable drift analysis for sub-center precision on smooth trajectories.
 - **Autonomous Vehicle Perception** — Anticipate pedestrian or vehicle movement from bounding box streams.
 The recursive depth allows multi-step lookahead.
 Enable diagonals to capture the reality that pedestrians rarely move in pure cardinal directions.
 With metadata + velocity weighting, parent-chain lineage analysis can detect intention changes (e.g., a pedestrian moving right suddenly shifts weight to up-right = stepping off curb).
+Object-type awareness with "pedestrian" classification constrains predictions to walking speed and flags sprint-speed drift as a running or falling event.
 - **Sports Analytics** — Track player or ball movement with directional prediction for play analysis and broadcast augmentation.
 Velocity weighting naturally captures acceleration, deceleration, and direction changes.
 Full node metadata enables post-game trajectory reconstruction.
+Adaptive drift handles the wide speed range from stationary set pieces to full-sprint breakaways.
 - **Surveillance & Security** — Predict subject trajectory across camera feeds.
 Predictive centers can trigger alerts before a subject reaches a boundary.
 With metadata enabled, confidence-stamped and timestamped centers enable forensic timeline reconstruction.
+Object-type awareness flags anomalous movement (person running where walking is expected, vehicle drifting outside lane boundaries).
 - **Robotics / Pick-and-Place** — Predict object drift on conveyor belts or in manipulation tasks where sub-frame position matters.
 Fractional displacement mode captures sub-pixel drift, and enabling diagonals handles objects moving at angles to the belt direction.
+- **Homing / Intercept Systems** — Drones pursuing a target, robotic arms reaching for moving objects, or any system where one object needs to arrive at another's future position.
+The homing extension provides continuously refining intercept zones.
+Combined with object-type awareness, physically impossible intercept projections are suppressed, tightening the aim point earlier in pursuit.

 ---